RuanHenry256/puk360-frontend/docs/FRONTEND_GUIDE.md

 Notes
 - If `/api/admin/roles` is unavailable, the edit screen falls back to the known role IDs (1,2,3) and still pre‑selects the user’s current roles.

+## Admin: Events (new)
+- Mirrors the Host “My Events” experience but over all events:
+  - Search, Upcoming/Past/All, and Status filters.
+  - Row actions: Duplicate, Cancel, Delete.
+  - Detail overlay uses `HostEventDetail` with `canEdit=true`.
+  - “+ Create Event” opens `HostCreateEvent` overlay (admins can create new events).
+  - Lists from `api.events.list({})` (no host filter).

+## Admin: Overview metrics (new)
+- Reads from `GET /api/admin/dashboard` and renders the sections above.
+- The UI is defensive: missing fields default to `0`/`—`.
+Category breakdown accepts either object maps or arrays of `{category, count}`.

 ## Host Overview accuracy (new)
 - Overview stats refresh when landing on the Overview tab and after creating an event, so “Upcoming Events” reflects new events.